 Supplementing with omega 3s may mitigate liver damage by balancing out the O6:O3 ratio[*], but your best bet is to avoid vegetable oils to keep your liver from having to process all those omega-6s in the first place.

-Cook With MUFA And SFA
+Cook With MUFA and SFA

-Make High Fat Healthy Fat
+Make High-Fat Healthy Fat

 If you’re on a high-fat diet like a ketogenic diet, you want to make sure you’re getting the best fats possible.
 Vegetable oils do not qualify.

 You’ve likely heard that corn oil and other vegetable oils are great for your heart and will contribute to a long, healthy life.
+But this information is outdated.